aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 articleTitle: Working with Images
 linktitle: Working with Images
 type: docs
-description: "Introduction to Image feature, how to create and manipulate image using Aspose.Words for C++."
+description: "Introduction to Image feature, how to create and manipulate image using C++."
 weight: 150
 url: /cpp/working-with-images/
 ---